-When to visit
+When to visit St Lucia

-We went at the beginning of June which is just at the start of their rainy season, and not only was it hot, it was so sticky and humid.
-It was fairly cloudy, which didn’t make for the best photos but it did provide some relief from the sun’s heat, and the occasional tropical downpour which was also very welcome.
-One advantage of visiting during the rainy season was that it was very quiet, and it was nice not having to go down to the pool at 6am to reserve sun loungers.
-When speaking to one of the reps at the hotel he told us they were at 100% capacity over New Year’s, so if you want to go when it’s quiet then anytime between June and November is your best bet.
+We went at the beginning of June which is just at the start of their rainy season.
+Not only was it very hot, it was so sticky and humid.
+It was fairly cloudy, which didn’t make for the best photos but it did provide some relief from the sun’s heat.
+We also had the occasional tropical downpour which was also very welcome.
+One advantage of visiting during the rainy season was that it was very quiet.
+It was nice not having to go down to the pool at 6am to reserve sun loungers.
+When speaking to a rep at the hotel he told us they were at 100% capacity over New Year’s.
+So if you want a quiet, relaxed holiday, June to November is your best bet.

 Getting there & getting around

-As you’d expect, St Lucia has no form of tube or metro system, so the only way to get to where your staying is by a private transfer, or hiring a car for the duration of your stay.
-Some hotels and resorts offer a private transfer service, but if not, a quick google search will provide you with loads of different options (including helicopter transfer!).
+As you’d expect, St Lucia has no form of tube or metro system.
+The only way to get to where your staying is by a private transfer, or hiring a car for the duration of your stay.
+Some hotels and resorts offer a private transfer service.
+But if not, a quick google search will provide you with loads of different options (including helicopter transfer!).
 There are some buses in the more populated part of the island like Castries, but in the more isolated parts you’d definitely need a taxi or car to be able to get anywhere.

-Where to stay
+Where to stay in St Lucia

-Things to do
+Things to do in St Lucia

-Hiking Gros Piton is 771 metres (2,530ft) high, and the Petit Piton is 743 metres (2438ft) high.
-If you are adventure-inclined, hiking Gros Piton is a must for you when you’re in St Lucia.
-There are many excursions offered by resorts for this, but you can also hire out your own tour guide at the base of the mountain.
-My husband did want to do this initially, but we were so chilled at our resort he didn’t end up doing it.
-The reviews I’ve seen online say that it’ll take around 4 hours to get up and back down again, and be warned that it’s quite a strenuous climb with scrambling over steep rocks at times towards the top, so I’d only recommend this is you’re of a good fitness level.
-I didn’t manage to get many good photos of the Pitons, as it was very cloudy on the day we went there and the photos I did take just didn’t do them justice at all.
+Hiking Gros Piton is a must for the adventure-incluned traveller in St Lucia.
+Most resorts offer excursions for this, but you can also hire out your own tour guide at the base of the mountain.
+The hike was something my husband wanted to do, but we were so chilled at our resort he didn’t end up doing it.
+The reviews I’ve seen online say that it’ll take around 4 hours to get up and back down again.
+Though, be warned that there’s a bit of scrambling over steep rocks at times towards the top, so it’s quite a strenuous climb.
+So I’d only recommend this is you’re of a good fitness level.
+Unfortunately I didn’t manage to get many good photos of the Pitons.
+It was very cloudy on the day we went and the photos I did take just didn’t do them justice at all.

 Similar to Marigot Bay, Rodney Bay is basically just a marina.
 There are a couple of resorts and some luxury villas there.
 It was nice to say we’d been but I didn’t see a whole lot to do there.